smile-plzz/The-Daily-Doggo/README.md

-# The Daily Doggo (and other animals!)
+# Random Content Viewer

-A simple and fun web application to view random pictures of cute animals.
+A fun web application to view random pictures and content from various APIs.

 **Live Demo:** [https://the-daily-doggo.vercel.app/](https://the-daily-doggo.vercel.app/)

 ## Features

-*   **View Random Animals:** Get random pictures of dogs, cats, and foxes.
+*   **View Random Content:** Get random pictures of dogs, cats, foxes, Pokémon, random meals, and art.
+*   **Text Overlay:** Add custom text to cat images.
 *   **Image History:** Navigate through your viewing history with "Previous" and "Next" buttons.
 *   **Favorites:** "Like" your favorite pictures and view them in a gallery.
 Favorites are saved in your browser's local storage.
-*   **Social Sharing:** Share your favorite animal pictures on Twitter.
+*   **Social Sharing:** Share your favorite content on Twitter.
 *   **Responsive Design:** The application is fully responsive and works on mobile devices.
 *   **User-Friendly:** Includes loading spinners, error messages, and toast notifications for a smooth experience.
 *   **Accessible:** The application is designed to be accessible, with ARIA labels and focus management.